Clontarf (whiskey)

 Clontarf 1014 is a triple distilled Irish whiskey produced by the Irish Distillers subsidiary of Pernod Ricard.
 Originally called "Clontarf," the whiskey takes its name from the Battle of Clontarf in 1014 in which Brian Boru, the High King of Ireland, defeated an army of Vikings.

 The brand has launched several marketing initiatives, including one in 2008 and most recently in 2011, when new packaging was released to highlight the 1000 year anniversary of the battle of Clontarf.
 Clontarf 1014 is 40% abv.

 About

 Clontarf 1014 is a blended Irish whiskey produced in County Cork, Ireland.
 It is triple distilled using a combination of grains and aged in bourbon barrels.

 Clontarf 1014 also produced a single malt, as well as a reserve that is a blend of single malt and grain whiskey.
 All three varieties were available in the Clontarf 1014 Trinity Collection.
 However, only the blended whiskey was available on the American market.
 The reserve and the single malt were available in select European countries.

-In 2021, Clontarf was bought by Irish Distillers, a subsidiary off Pernod Ricard.
+In 2021, Clontarf was bought by Irish Distillers, a subsidiary of Pernod Ricard.